joshday/OnlineStats.jl/docs/Models/StochasticModel.md

     doing Polyak-Juditsky averaging, this shouldn't be less than 0.5.
 A smaller `r` puts more value on new observations.

-- `SGDSparse(η = 1.0, r = .5, burnin = 1000, cutoff = .0001)`
-    - SGD with enforced sparsity
-    - After `burnin` observations, any coefficient less than `cutoff` will be set to 0 and will no longer be updated.

 - `ProxGrad(η = 1.0)`
     - Stochastic Proximal Subgradient Method w/ ADAGRAD
-    - `η` is a constant step size (> 0)
+    - `η` is a constant step size
-    - Weights are automatically determined by ADAGRAD.
-    - Penalties are handled with prox operators
+    - Penalties are handled using the prox operator

 - `RDA(η = 1.0)`
     - Regularized Dual Averaging w/ ADAGRAD